-- All participants and audience members are invited to a Pizza Party reception in the first floor Atrium immediately following the Festival Concert.
-We will award the audience-participation prizes during this time.
+- All participants and audience members are invited to a cookie reception outside on Presidents Circle immediately following the Festival Concert.

 “IS THIS A COMPETITION?"
 No. Think of it more as a concert featuring the “best of the School of Music.”
 Student ensembles will audition for the opportunity to perform in this extravaganza for their peers.
 It is a night for School of Music students to set aside classwork and other responsibilities to come together as a community and celebrate excellence in our school.
 We want to showcase the talents of our students in a non-competitive, collaborative environment.
 To make it more engaging for the audience we will present several quirky audience participation awards.

 “WHO IS THIS FESTIVAL FOR?”
-Any U of U student currently enrolled in a course or ensemble in the School of Music is welcome and encouraged to audition!
+Any U of U student currently enrolled in a course or ensemble in the School of Music or a course within the College of Fine Arts is welcome and encouraged to audition!
 This is organized by students and for students.
 However, the Festival concert will be free and open to the public.

 “IS THIS FOR SOLOISTS?”
 No!
 The mission of the Student Advisory Committee is to unite the student body and promote collaboration and camaraderie within the School of Music; therefore, this event is only for groups/ensembles (any genre, voice type, or instrument) of 3 to 12 performers.
 Groups outside of this range may be admitted upon approval..